Council Statement on Budget

-Flintshire County Council's Cabinet meets next week to consider options to set a balanced budget for 2018/19 to recommend to Council.
+Flintshire County Council’s Cabinet meets next week to make final recommendations for setting a balanced budget for the 2022/23 financial year.